tknospdr/discourse-auto-remove-group/README.md

-Discourse Auto Remove from Group
+Discourse Auto Remove User from Group

 This plugin was developed for the very specific purpose of removing users from a specific group when that user creates a post under a specific category.